nithinskurien/personal-site/src/content/projects/mobile-api-gateway.md

 ---
 title: "API Gateway"
 slug: "mobile-api-gateway"
-priority: 1
+priority: 3
-description: "A cross region gateway for mobile app traffic"
+description: "A cross region gateway for mobile app traffic, with user-market specific routing to meet data compliance"
 image: "/assets/usecase-1.jpg"
-role: "Lead Architect & Engineer"
+role: "Backend/Infra Engineer"
 company: "Volvo Cars"
 industry: "Automotive"
-employees: "1000+"
+employees: "42,000+"
 stats:
-  - label: "Productivity increase"
+  - label: "Saved Time"
-    value: "20%"
+    value: "10X"
-  - label: "Reduction in search time"
+  - label: "Multi Region"
-    value: "60%"
+    value: "4"
-  - label: "Employee satisfaction"
+  - label: "User Base"
-    value: "95%"
+    value: "5M"
 challenge: |
-  The existing corporate intranet was outdated, difficult to navigate, and poorly organized.
-Employees struggled to find important information, collaboration tools were scattered across different platforms, and the overall user experience hindered productivity.
-The system lacked modern features like search functionality, mobile responsiveness, and integration with existing business tools.
+  The mobile clients called the backend services directly, causing issues like delayed updates, lack of security, poor observability, and cross-region routing problems based on user region.
+This made it hard to manage API changes, enforce data compliance, and monitor usage.
+I supported the lead engineer in addressing these challenges through improved routing and implementation.
 results: |
-  The optimized intranet delivered significant improvements in employee productivity and satisfaction.
-We achieved a 20% increase in overall productivity metrics, 95% employee satisfaction rating, and reduced time spent searching for information by 60%.
-The new system also improved internal communication efficiency by 45%.
+  We successfully deployed the gateway and the cross-routing functionality.
+We are currently onboarding teams to the integrate to the gateway
 process:
-  - title: "Employee Research & Analysis"
+  - title: "Design Details & Automation"
-    description: "Conducted comprehensive surveys and interviews with employees across different departments to understand their daily workflows, pain points, and information needs within the current intranet system."
-  - title: "Information Architecture"
-    description: "Restructured the entire information hierarchy based on employee mental models and task flows.
-Created intuitive navigation systems and content organization that aligns with how employees actually work."
-  - title: "Feature Integration"
-    description: "Integrated essential business tools and applications into a unified platform.
-Designed seamless workflows that connect different systems while maintaining security and compliance requirements."
+    description: "Supported the lead engineer in the discovery phase of the project.
+The integration step for teams mainly involved istio based configurations.
+Teams would have to merge custom edits of the base template to the network configuration.
+I initiated the automation of the process using Github Actions to simplify and validate the changes the teams were making.
+Teams wanting to integrate to the gateway could run a workflow which would then add the configurations automatically bringing down the integration time for the teams from an hour to a few minutes for each integration."
-  - title: "User Interface Design"
+  - title: "User Market Service"
-    description: "Created a modern, clean interface that prioritizes usability and accessibility.
-Focused on reducing cognitive load while providing quick access to frequently used tools and information."
+    description: "The second phase of the gateway implementation was the cross-routing based on user market.
+This needed a backend service that could give the market of the user based on the id of the user.
+The design of the service and the databases were done by me.
+After the design phase the spring boot application to handle the requests were implemented.
+The service was then tested with the gateway across the multiple regions and then deployed to production."
-  - title: "Testing & Iteration"
+  - title: "Onboarding & Monitoring"
-    description: "Conducted extensive user testing with different employee groups, gathered feedback, and iteratively improved the design.
-Ensured the final solution met diverse needs across the organization."
+    description: "We are currently onboarding more teams to integrate their services to the gateway.
+We are also prioritising the teams that have the cross-routing feature of the gateway for compliance.
+We also have extensive dashboards on Grafana to monitor the system behaviour when the onboarding is ongoing."
 stack:
   - Java
   - Spring